adelsam/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+I chose to use adapt the neural network developed by Nvidia in End-to-End Deep Learning for Self Driving cars [link](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
+I my testing this model gave good performance with Behavioral Cloning and was responsive to new training data.
+My model is defined in model.py lines 52-67.
+It consists of 5 convolutional layers, a flatten layer and then 4 fully- connected layers.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+Each convolutional layers utilizes a RELU activation function to introduce nonlinearity (code line 58-62), and the data is normalized in the model using a Keras lambda layer (code line 55).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I used training data from multiple runs around the track, including running backwards around the track to try and prevent overfitting.

 ####3.
 Model parameter tuning